desihub/fastspecfit/doc/fastphot.rst

 the absolute magnitude was derived from *synthesized* photometry based on the best-fitting model (i.e., use with care).

+Similarly, if CONTINUUM_AV_IVAR is zero it means that fitted for the (intrinsic) dust extinction failed.

+In general, one should use the value of CONTINUUM_CHI2 to assess the quality of the fit to the broadband photometry.

 Upcoming changes
 ================

+A basic stellar mass estimate will be added.